tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-testing.rst

 System Test
 ~~~~~~~~~~~

 The aim of the system test is to verify the integration of the BuildingPathlossModel with the ns3 simulator and in particular with the lte module.
-The test exploits a set of three pre calculated losses for generating the expected SINR at the receiver conting the transmission and the noise powers.
+The test exploits a set of three pre calculated losses for generating the expected SINR at the receiver counting the transmission and the noise powers.
 These SINR values are compared with the results obtained from a lte simulation.
 The losses are calculated off-line with an Octave script (/test/reference/lte-pathloss.m).